Gain the required skills

 Dysphagia Training Course

 Dysphagia, or difficulty swallowing, is a common disorder that can lead to serious health complications if left undiagnosed or untreated.
-This dysphagia training course provides essential training to help identify, assess, and manage dysphagia appropriately.
+This dysphagia training provides essential training to help identify, assess, and manage dysphagia appropriately.
 Dysphagia awareness is important to help people suffering from the condition.

 Your staff will learn the common causes of swallowing difficulties and how to help reduce the risk of choking.